MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-overview.md

 ms.date: 04/26/2021
 ---

-# What is Azure Logic Apps
+# What is Azure Logic Apps?

-[Logic Apps](https://azure.microsoft.com/services/logic-apps) is a cloud-based platform that helps you create and run automated [workflows](#logic-app-concepts) for integrating apps, data, services, and systems.
-Using this platform, you can more easily and quickly build highly scalable integration solutions for enterprise and business-to-business (B2B) scenarios.
-As a member of [Azure Integration Services](https://azure.microsoft.com/product-categories/integration/), Logic Apps provides a simpler way for you to connect legacy, modern, and cutting-edge systems across cloud, on premises, and hybrid environments.
+[Logic Apps](https://azure.microsoft.com/services/logic-apps) is a cloud-based platform for creating and running automated logic app [workflows](#logic-app-concepts) that integrate your apps, data, services, and systems.
+With this platform, you can quickly develop highly scalable integration solutions for your enterprise and business-to-business (B2B) scenarios.
+As a member of [Azure Integration Services](https://azure.microsoft.com/product-categories/integration/), Logic Apps simplifies the way that you connect legacy, modern, and cutting-edge systems across cloud, on premises, and hybrid environments.

-This list describes just a few example tasks, business processes, and workloads that you can automate with the Logic Apps service:
+The following list describes just a few example tasks, business processes, and workloads that you can automate using the Logic Apps service:

 * Schedule and send email notifications using Office 365 when a specific event happens, for example, a new file is uploaded.
 * Route and process customer orders across on-premises systems and cloud services.